wp-plugins/flexible-posts-widget/readme.txt

 FPW intentionally does NOT add any styling of it's own.
 To adjust the font size, color, alignment, image size, etc. of any output from this widget, you'll need to edit your theme's styles.

-= Does this plugin/widget insert any styles or scripts into my site? = FPW does NOT add styles or scripts to your public theme.
-The plugin is intentionally designed work within your existing theme.
-FPW does add one stylesheet and one JavaScript to Widgets page in wp-admin to help with the widget administration.
+= Does this plugin/widget insert any styles or scripts into my site? = FPW does not add styles or scripts to your public theme.
+The plugin is intentionally designed to work within your existing theme.
+FPW does add one stylesheet and one JavaScript to the Widgets page in wp-admin to help with the administration of any FPWs in use.

 = Questions, Support & Bug Reports =
 To get answers to your questions, request help or submit a bug report, please visit the forum: http://wordpress.org/tags/flexible-posts-widget/